mead-ml/mead-baseline/README.md

 ## Dynamic - Fine Tuning Lookup Tables pretrained with Word2Vec

 The fine-tuning approach uses the expected LookupTable layer.
 It seems that when using fine-tuning, adadelta performs best.
-As in the Kim paper suggests, it seems that the Dynamic models do not always out-perform static models, and they have additional baggage due to LookupTable size which may make them cumbersome to use as baselines.
+As we can see from the Kim paper, it seems that the dynamic fine-tuning models do not always out-perform static models, and they have additional baggage due to LookupTable size which may make them cumbersome to use as baselines.
+However, if tuned properly, they often can out-perform the static models slightly.

 We provide an option to cull non-attested features from the LookupTable for efficiency.